QuestPDF/QuestPDF-Documentation/docs/.vitepress/theme/license/documents/sources/privacy-policy.md

 QuestPDF aims to minimise tracking.

 QuestPDF currently uses cookieless analytics configured not to identify individual visitors.
-If the website uses cookies, they are intended to be limited to cookies that are strictly necessary for core site functionality, unless QuestPDF later presents a different notice or consent mechanism.
+The website does not use cookies other than those strictly necessary for core site functionality.
+If QuestPDF later introduces other cookies, it will first present an appropriate notice or consent mechanism.

 You can also control cookies through your browser settings.